Avinash7390/CP/Basics/Basic1.md

 <br/>

-<h2>Whne you are takeing input a string with spaces on codeforces, You can use getline(cin, str)
+<h3>When you are taking input a string with spaces on codeforces, You can use getline(cin, str)
-  suppose you are reading m lines then you have to take a loop of m + 1 lines and for the first time you ingone the input. eg.
+  suppose you are reading m lines then you have to take a loop of m + 1 lines and for the first time you ignore the input. eg.
   <b/>